vikfroberg/cv/README.md

 ### Webbhuset AB
 *September 2018 – March 2020*

-Working with a small team developing a project management system for a client.
+Working with a small team developing a new project management system for a client.
 Built with Elm and Phoenix (Elixir, Erlang)

 ### Publicis.Sapient
 *May 2018 – July 2018*

-Worked on a flight marketing/booking service for a known airline company.
+Worked on a flight marketing/booking service for a Finnair.
 Used Next.js as our framework and tried to develop the service as agile as possible by building the simplest possible solution and getting early feedback.
 I worked close with the design team to keep the scope down and find the most cost effective implementation and design.

 ### Carvanro
 *February 2016 - April 2018*